craftcms/docs/docs/4.x/dev/controller-actions.md

 ### <badge vertical="baseline" type="verb">POST</badge> `entries/save-entry`

-Saves an entry.

-This can be used to save a new or existing entry, determined by the `sourceId` param.
+Create or update an entry the current User has appropriate permissions for.

 ::: tip
 See the [Entry Form](https://craftcms.com/knowledge-base/entry-form) guide for an example of working with this action.
 :::

 ::: warning
 Note that _all_ custom fields can updated by users.
-For this reason, you should not assume that custom fields are protected from modification simply because they are not included in the form.
+For this reason, you should not assume that custom fields are protected from modification simply because they are omitted from the form.

+Similarly, if you are outputting user-submitted content anywhere on site, take special care to prevent yourself or other users from being exposed to [XSS vulnerabilities](https://owasp.org/www-community/attacks/xss/)!
 :::

 #### Supported Params